Muzaffarpur Institute of Technology

 Muzaffarpur Institute of Technology (commonly referred to as MIT, Muzaffarpur) is a public, coeducational engineering college in Muzaffarpur, Bihar, India.
 It is administered by the Department of Science and Technology, Bihar and funded by Government of Bihar.
 It was founded in 1954, just after India attained independence in 1947.
 The foundation stone was laid by the first Prime Minister of India, Jawaharlal Nehru.
-It runs undergraduate and postgraduate programmes in Engineering.